Counseling

 After much study, experience and research, we have developed a profound appreciation of the importance of being more aware of the entire self when working through life’s challenges and the importance of being true to one’s identity when searching for solutions.
 At all times, the process of our work will be approached as a partnership; working together to examine the issues presented.
 We value and appreciate the experience and knowledge you bring to the counseling relationship and fully accept you as an individual/couple/family.
 We appreciate the importance of assisting you in becoming informed and comfortable regarding the process and goals established during our sessions.

 There are almost as many different reasons to seek counseling as there are people.
-If you are feeling as if your life is out of balance or you are struggling with life transitions in anyway, talking to an empathetic counselor can help you sort through things and maybe see things in a new way from a possibly new perspective.
+If you are feeling as if your life is out of balance or you are struggling with life transitions in anyway, talking to an empathetic counselor therapist can help you sort through things and maybe see things in a new way from a possibly new perspective.

 - Counseling can help you learn how to be a supportive friend yourself rather than being critical and/or putting yourself down.